Matrix Decomposition and Applications: Relation to Gaussian Elimination

-and multiplying on the left by $\bE_k$ will introduce zeros below the diagonal:
+Multiplying on the left by $\bE_k$ will introduce zeros below the diagonal:

-For example, we write out the Gaussian elimination steps for a $4\times 4$ matrix.
-For simplicity, we assume there are no row permutations.
-And in the following matrix, $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed. \paragraph{A Trivial Gaussian Elimination For a $4\times 4$ Matrix:}
+As an example, we outline the Gaussian elimination steps for a $4\times 4$ matrix.
+For simplicity, we assume no row permutations.
+In the following matrix, $\boxtimes$ represents a value that may not be zero, and \textbf{boldface} indicates the value has just been changed. \paragraph{A Trivial Gaussian Elimination For a $4\times 4$ Matrix:}

-where $\bE_1, \bE_2, \bE_3$ are lower triangular matrices.
-Specifically, as discussed above, Gaussian transformation matrices $\bE_i$'s are unit lower triangular matrices with $1$'s on the diagonal.
-This can be explained that for the $k$-th transformation $\bE_k$, working on the matrix $\bE_{k-1}\ldots\bE_1\bA$, the transformation subtracts multiples of the $k$-th row from rows $\{k+1, k+2, \ldots, n\}$ to get zeros below the diagonal in the $k$-th column of the matrix.
-And never use rows $\{1, 2, \ldots, k-1\}$.
+where $\bE_1, \bE_2$, and $\bE_3$ are lower triangular matrices.
+Specifically, as discussed earlier, Gaussian transformation matrices $\bE_i$'s are unit lower triangular matrices with $1$'s on the diagonal.
+This can be explained that for the $k$-th transformation $\bE_k$, working on the matrix $\bE_{k-1}\ldots\bE_1\bA$, the transformation subtracts multiples of the $k$-th row from rows $\{k+1, k+2, \ldots, n\}$ in order to create zeros below the diagonal in the $k$-th column of the matrix, without using rows $\{1, 2, \ldots, k-1\}$.

-To be more concrete, for the transformation example above in step $1$, we multiply on the left by $\bE_1$ so that multiples of the $1$-st row are subtracted from rows $2, 3, 4$ and the first entries of rows $2, 3, 4$ are set to zero.
-Similar situations for step 2 and step 3.
-By setting $\bL=\bE_1^{-1}\bE_2^{-1}\bE_3^{-1}$ and letting the matrix after elimination be $\bU$, \footnote{The inverses of unit lower triangular matrices are also unit lower triangular matrices.
-And the products of unit lower triangular matrices are also unit lower triangular matrices.} we get $\bA=\bL\bU$.
-Thus we obtain an LU decomposition for this $4\times 4$ matrix $\bA$.
+To make this more concrete, consider stage 1 of the example above.
+We multiply on the left by $\bE_1$, which subtracts suitable multiples of the first row from rows $2, 3$, and $4$, resulting in zeros in the first entry of each of these rows.
+Similar operations occur at steps 2 and 3.
+By defining $\bL= \bE_1^{-1}\bE_2^{-1}\bE_3^{-1}$ and letting $\bU$ denote the matrix obtained after elimination,~\footnote{Unit lower triangular matrices have two important properties: their inverses are also unit lower triangular, and the product of such matrices results in another unit lower triangular matrix.} we obtain the decomposition $\bA= \bL\bU$.
+Thus, we have constructed an LU decomposition for the $4\times 4$ matrix $\bA$.